tiko-4A00EZ62/2022-wk49-final-project-korhox/README.md

-# 4A00EZ62 Backend-kehitys
+# Expense Tracker

+The applicaiton is for tracking your expenses.

-## Backend Development - Final Project
+## Project motivation

+This is the final project for the Backend Development course in TAMK (Tampere University of Applied Sciences).
+The course was instructed by Louis Botha.

-## Topic
+## REST API
-### General Project
-Most of us want to know where our money goes.
-You now have the chance to create a solution to that question.
-Create an application for tracking your personal expenses.

-**OR**

-### Fantasy Project
-Like fantasy pizza, you can decide your own final project concept.
-The idea must be approved by the teacher (DM the idea in ::slack:Slack).
+The application has REST API that it uses to record, edit and view data.
+The API is documented to `swagger.yml` file.